 Why are businesses still using petty cash funds?

 These are some commonly asked questions because the concept of petty cash funds sounds outdated.
-But it’s true that a large number of businesses still manage the petty cash funds, petty cash drawers, and sometimes petty cash registers.
+But it’s true that many businesses still manage petty cash funds, petty cash drawers, and sometimes petty cash registers.

-In this article, we will talk about the reasons why businesses use petty cash funds and the certain limitations of using the method.
-So let’s get into it without a further ado.
+In this article, we will talk about why businesses use petty cash funds and the limitations of using the method.
+So let’s get into it without further ado.

 What Is Petty Cash Fund?

 As the name suggests, petty cash funds are cash funds maintained by businesses to cover small miscellaneous expenses.
-The petty cash fund is commonly used by businesses for certain expenses for which check transfer or electronic fund transfer doesn’t seem to be an optimal or feasible option.
+Businesses commonly use the petty cash fund for certain expenses for which check transfer or electronic fund transfer doesn’t seem to be an optimal or feasible option.

 periodically for differences and transferred to financial statements.